Denio, Nevada: Education

 Denio has a public library, a branch of the Humboldt County Library.

+Humboldt County is in the service area of Great Basin College.
+That college maintains the GBC Center in Winnemucca.
 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.